 - Have secure handrails on both sides of staircases — and use them.

-- Avoid carrying things up or down stairs; if you have to carry something on the stairs, hold the item with one hand and grip the handrail with other, taking care not to block your view of the stairs.
+- Avoid carrying things up or down stairs; if you have to carry something on the stairs, hold the item with one hand and grip the handrail with the other, taking care not to block your view of the stairs.

 - Keep your floors free from clutter that you might trip over; don’t leave objects like books, papers, clothes, or shoes on the floor or steps.

-- Check that all of your carpets are firmly affixed to the floor so they don’t slip, and avoid using throw rugs or small area rugs that are trip hazards.
+- Check that all your carpets are firmly affixed to the floor so they don’t slip, and avoid using throw rugs or small area rugs that are trip hazards.

 - Don't let your cat or dog trip you.
 Know where your pet is whenever you're standing up and/or walking around.

 - Keep emergency numbers in large print near each telephone.

 My sister was hosting a gathering at her house and put a lovely rug down on the kitchen floor.
 As I entered the kitchen, I tripped over the rug and landed on her and the refrigerator.
 “Oh,” she said, “I guess I better retire that rug!”

 There are no guarantees with anything in life — but aging is a reality.
 We can make this time of life as good as it can be by actively protecting our health by: participating in our various communities, exercising our bodies and minds, and practicing safety in our homes and elsewhere.
 For more information about healthy aging, visit the National Institute on Aging at www.nia.nih.gov.

 Judy Costlow, Health Promotion Specialist, is retired from the New Mexico Health Department and is a former Board member of NWHN.
 She walks, hikes with the Santa Fe Chili and Marching Society, bikes with the SOBs (Seniors on Bikes) and skis throughout the year sharing her adventures with friends.
 She also lives in a retirement community.